 To be an applicant your group either needs to be Incorporated or seek another organisation to 'auspice' the project.
-To be eligible your group must be incorporated or you can ask another incorporated organisation to auspice your application.

-An auspice organisation is legally responsible and is given the grant money on your behalf.
+The word 'auspice' means to lend support to someone.
+With grant applications, an auspice organisation is legally responsible and is given the grant money on your behalf.
 They have the responsibility for ensuring the project gets completed on time and also submits the final reports on your behalf.

-Interested in becoming incorporated?
-Head to the following website for more information: commerce.wa.gov.au/associationsguide/index.htm
+If your group wants to become incorporated go to the following website for more information; www.commerce. wa.gov.au/associationsquide/index.htm